 The correct amount of fucks is almost never zero.
 People who give zero fucks can be intoxicating to be around.
 For a while.
 They start out entertaining and exhilarating, like a fairground ride, but there’s a reason that fairground rides are short.
 Exhilaration soon turns to exhaustion.
 People who give too few fucks are prone to dickish behaviour.
 They leave things undone.
 They’re careless with the feelings of others.

 People who give too many fucks make themselves miserable.
 That misery inevitably spreads to everyone around them.
-They often fall victim to procrastination and indecision because they care too and everything seems too risky.
+They often fall victim to procrastination and indecision because they care too much and everything seems too risky.
 They’re too raw, too easily hurt, too fragile.

 It’s hard to put your finger on the correct amount of fucks.
 That’s why growing up is a lifelong process.
 It’s learning to care what your loved ones think of you but not to tie your sense of self worth to it.
 It’s understanding the difference between a valid criticism and a personal attack.
 It’s knowing how to cut toxic people out of your life but still being able to reach out to help a friend who is in a bad place or going through a bad time.
 It’s giving of yourself when people you care about need you but still being able to hold onto what you need for yourself.
 Most of all it’s about forgiving yourself when you inevitably fuck all of the above up.